Cognitive Reserve: Developing Resilience to Age-Related Cognitive Decline

 Cognitive reserve factors encompass various aspects of your life that contribute to cognitive resilience, such as education, social engagement, and physical activity.

-Reserve enhancement methods focus on improving these factors through targeted interventions that promote a healthy lifestyle and ongoing mental stimulation.
+Reserve enhancement methods focus on improving these factors through targeted interventions that promote a and ongoing mental stimulation.

 When considering how to improve your cognitive reserve, it’s important to take an interdisciplinary approach.